kanidm/kanidm/designs/replication.rst

     │                         │
     └─────────────────────────┘

-In our example here we would find the snapshot preceeding our newely inserted CID (in this case our Anchor) and from that we would then replay all subsequent changes to ensure they apply correctly (or are rejected as conflicts).
+In our example here we would find the snapshot preceding our newely inserted CID (in this case our Anchor) and from that we would then replay all subsequent changes to ensure they apply correctly (or are rejected as conflicts).